jaymzh/sugarjar/README.md

 possible options that where there and not taken and tried to find one I could make an appropriate name out of.
 Since this utility adds lots of sugar to git and github, it seemed appropriate.

-**Why did you originally use `hub` instead of the newer `gh` CLI?**

-When I originally wrote SugarJar, `gh` was in early development, and `hub` had many more features.
-In addition, I originally wrote SugarJar to be a wrapper for git/hub, and `hub` allows this but `gh` does not.

-When `gh` matured, we added experimental `gh` support in 0.0.11, and switched the default to prefer `gh` in 1.0.0.
-We will drop `hub` support in 2.0.

 **I'd like to package SugarJar for my favorite distro/OS, is that OK?**